Yoshimitsu739/cpsc386p3/README.md

 External Requirements: Node.js or a live server to see the assets.

 Setup and Installation: Download the zip folder from our GitHub link and extract the files onto your computer.
-If using Atom, install the Atom-live-server package.
+If using Atom, install the Atom-live-server package, since a live server is required for it to run.

 Sample Invocation:?